 Heian period (平安時代) 794 – 1192

-During Heian period, the Emperors ruled the country, yet early part of the Heian period, the political power shifted to Fujiwara family.
-Fujiwara family managed their daughters to marry the Emperors.
-By doing so, real political power shifted to the Emperor’s wife’s family.
-They were called “Sekkan-ke” (摂関家), that means a guardian, a representative of the Emperor.
-During Heian period, their life style was elegant, refined, and they had a graceful culture.
+During the Heian period, the Emperors ruled the country, yet early part of the Heian period, the political power shifted to the Fujiwara family, a very wealthy aristocrat family.
+Fujiwara family managed their daughters to marry Emperors.
+By doing so, real political power shifted to the family of the Emperor’s wife.
+They were called “Sekkan-Ke” (摂関家) which means a guardian or a representative of the Emperor.
+During the Heian period, aristocrats’ lifestyle was elegant, refined, and they had a graceful culture.
 This is called Fujiwara culture.
 Many essays and novels were written by females during this time.
-Most famous one is “Genji Tales (源氏物語)” by Murasaki Shikibu (紫式部).
-The Imperial court held ceremonies quite often, followed by elaborate and extravagant banquets.
-Imperial social life became important.
+The most famous one is “Tales of Genji (源氏物語)” by Murasaki Shikibu (紫式部).
+The Imperial court held ceremonies quite often, followed by the elaborate and extravagant banquets.
+Imperial social life became important for getting ahead in their political careers.
 Women had participated actively in those occasions.
-Many high officials had several huge homes.
-Those homes were inherited by daughters.
-Mating procedures were different then.
-First, a young woman and a man exchanges poems carried by their servants.
-Eventually, a young woman allows him to visit her for a short time from some distance.
-Little by little, longer stay and closer.
-When they decided to marry, a groom moves into the wife’s house.
-Children were raised by wife’s family.
-Those days (and next Kamakura period also), wife’s side of the family were considered important.
-The middle part of the Heian period, the Emperors regained their power over the imperial court, because their mothers were not from the Fujiwara family.
+Many high officials had several huge houses.
+Sometimes those houses were inherited by daughters.
+The courting procedures were different then.
+The aristocrats of the Heian period, they were polygamous society.
+First, a man sends a poem called Waka to a lady whom he set his eyes on, carried by his servant, hoping she will write him a poem back.
+Once he was accepted, at first, a lady allows him to visit her for a short time from some distance away.
+Little by little, closer and longer stay.
+After they are married, a groom visits the wife’s house a few days at a time or longer, unless she is the legal first wife.
+A legal first wife lives with her husband in his house.
+Children were raised by the wife’s family.
+Those days (and next Kamakura period also), the wife’s side of the family (wife’s background) was considered important.
+The middle part of the Heian period, the Emperors regained their power over the imperial court, since their mothers were not from the Fujiwara family

-Origin or Samurai
+Origin of Samurai

-Upper class people’s life was graceful and elegant, but Imperial court did not have strong political power to control the county.
-There were many thieves, constant fire and combats everywhere.
+Upper-class people during the Heian Period, their lifestyle may be graceful and elegant, but the Imperial court did not have strong political power to control the country.
+There were many thieves, constant fires and combats everywhere.
 It was unsafe and disorderly.
-Imperial court. noble man, and temples needed to protect themselves and maintain the public peace.
-Those hired hand (forces) were the origin of Bushi or Samurai.
+The imperial court, nobleman, and temples needed to protect themselves and maintain the public peace.
+Those hired hand (forces) were the origin of Bushi (武士) or Samurai (侍).
 Samurai spread their power by uniting among themselves and putting down uprisings, grew bigger and powerful.
 Two large Samurai groups were Heishi (or Heike) and Genji.
 Little by little they gained power in the Imperial court.
-After several power struggle, Heishi started to control the Imperial court.
-Heishi also managed their daughters to marry to the Emperor.
-The latter part of the Heian period, the political power shifted to Heike family.
+After many power struggles, Heishi (平氏) started to control the Imperial court.
+Heishi also managed their daughters to marry the Emperors.
+In the latter part of the Heian period, the political power shifted to the Heike family.
 They became tyrannical and arrogant.
-That created too many enemies against Heike.
-The Genji joined with the Fujiwara started a war against Heike and chased Heike to the place called Dan-no-Ura(壇ノ浦) at 1185 and defeated them.
+That behavior created too many enemies against Heike.
+The Genji ( 源氏 ) joined with the Fujiwara started a war against Heike and chased Heike to the place called Dan-no-ura (壇ノ浦) at 1185 and defeated Heike.
 This is called Genpei-Gassen (源平合戦).
 The Heike’s loss was the end of the Heian period.